AruniRC/colorizer-fcn/README.md

 * Install the dependencies using conda: `conda install scipy Pillow tqdm scikit-learn scikit-image numpy matplotlib ipython pyyaml`
 * Activate the conda environment and run all experiments within it: `source ativate color-fcn`

-### Usage

-The general code layout is described below.
-Specific examples of usage for a particular experiment will follow in subsequent sections of this readme.

-* Experimental settings such as learning rates are defined in `config.py`, each setting being a key in a Python dict.
-Training FCN-32s is done first, using `train_color_fcn32s.py` and specifying a configuration number (the input args are explained in more detail inside the Python script).
-* The evaluation metrics are updated in a log file saved under `logs/MODEL-folder/log.csv`.
-* The plots for training and validation loss and mean IoU can be generated fby running the following command at the terminal: `python -c "from utils import plot_log_csv; plot_log_csv('$LOG_FILE')"`, where LOG_FILE is the path to the CSV file.
-* Intermediate colorization results on a subset of 9 validation images are saved as a PNG image every 50 iterations by default, under `logs/MODEL-folder/visualization_viz`.

 ---